Join AIANY’s Civic Leadership Program (CLP) for the first of two public CLP events in 2020.

 Xamayla Rose, NYC Deputy Public Advocate of Civic & Community Empowerment

-About the Program AIANY’s Civic Leadership Program was founded by the AIANY Emerging New York Architects Committee (ENYA) with the mission to foster civic engagement and responsibility among emerging architectural professionals.
+AIANY’s Civic Leadership Program was founded by the AIANY Emerging New York Architects Committee (ENYA) with the mission to foster civic engagement and responsibility among emerging architectural professionals.
 Through mentorship and programming, the goal is to cultivate an enduring culture of advocacy with the intent of sowing lasting benefits for our profession, communities, and nation.

 AIANY Civic Leadership Program